 Withdrawal symptoms can range from severe fatigue to weakness, body aches, joint pain, and difficulty sleeping.
-Talk to your doctor about slowly stopping prednisone over a period of several weeks if you need to discontinue its use.
+Talk to your doctor about slowly tapering prednisone over several weeks if you need to discontinue it.

 Prednisone Increases Your Risk of Infection

 Infections are more common in people taking prednisone because it suppresses your immune system.
 This makes it harder for your body to fight off infection.
 In some circumstances, prednisone can help pre-existing infections, particularly those caused by yeasts or fungi, to spread.

 Symptoms of an infection may also not be as obvious or typical while you are on prednisone.
-While you are taking prednisone you should take common-sense precautions to reduce your risk of infection - such as washing your hands often and avoiding people who are sick, or those with viral illnesses such as chickenpox or measles.
+While you are taking prednisone, you should take common-sense precautions to reduce your risk of infection - such as washing your hands often and avoiding people who are sick, especially those with viral illnesses such as COVID-19, chickenpox, or measles.

 Tell your doctor straight away if you develop any sort of infection, including eye infections or candida infections, while you are taking prednisone.

 Long Term Side Effects of Prednisone Can Be Severe

 Stretch marks, skin thinning, and excessive facial hair growth are also not uncommon.
 Women who are pregnant or planning a pregnancy should let their doctor know before they take prednisone.
-Prednisone is not recommended in women who are breastfeeding a baby for the treatment of certain conditions such as asthma, rheumatoid arthritis, inflammatory bowel disease, or for an allergic reaction.
+Prednisone may be given in low doses to women who are breastfeeding a baby for the treatment of certain conditions such as asthma, rheumatoid arthritis, inflammatory bowel disease, or for an allergic reaction.